sarkarbikram90/sarkarbikram90/README.md

 - 👋 Hi, I’m Bikram
-- 👀 I’m interested in Python and Machine Learning.
+- 👀 I’m interested in DevOps and Golang.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on ML projects
+- 💞️ I’m looking to collaborate on to learn from others and contribute to the best of my ability.
-- 📫 How to reach me ...
+- 📫 How to reach me sarkarbikram90@gmail.com

 <!---
 sarkarbikram90/sarkarbikram90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.